brandonmcastillo/Project-Faith/README.md

 - Open a new terminal (CMD+T) and run 'pip3 install virtualenv' followed by 'virtualenv .env -p python3'
 - Run 'source .env/bin/activate' in the same terminal to activate environment
 - Run pip install -r requirements.txt to install depenendcies
+- To switch from Heroku to Sqlite, comment in line 276-288 in app.py and line 15 in models.py.
+Comment out other code to switch it.
 - Run 'python3 app.py' to run application
 - Open browser and go to http://127.0.0.1:8000 to run on local machine